openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 delete(key: string): Promise&lt;void&gt;

-Deletes data with the specified key from this storage object.
+Deletes data with the specified key from this **Preference** object.

-This method uses an asynchronous callback to return the result.
+This method uses a promise to return the result.

 **System capability**: SystemCapability.DistributedDataManager.Preferences.Core